brockobill/SAD_ASS2/README.md

 16OCT2022: Brock created README file.
 Steps to Initialize ASS2.DB:
 WINDOWS INSTRUCTIONS
-1. Download ASS2.db & SQLiteJDBC.java useing the GREEN CODE button on the SAD_ASS2 main page
+1. Download ASS2.db & SQLiteJDBC.java using the GREEN CODE button on the SAD_ASS2 main page
 2. An sqlite3 folder will be included in this dowload
 3. Create folder sqlite in C:\ drive of your PC
 4. Import contents of sqlite folder into C:\sqlite